Mahala Network's mission is simple:

 With the world’s population approaching 8 billion people, it is inconceivable that more than half do not have access to basic communication networks or the internet.
 Attempts to solve this issue have run into familiar roadblocks: high cost of last-mile service, language barriers and cultural resistance.

-Mahala Network is deceptively simple: by upcycling end-of-life mobile devices and connecting them to each other—instead of cellular towers, drones, balloons or satellites—we create an organic, distributed network that allows individuals and communities to communicate by text, voice and video.
+By upcycling end-of-life mobile devices and connecting them to each other—instead of cellular towers, drones, balloons or satellites—we create an organic, distributed network that allows individuals to communicate and communities to drive commerce.

 In our world of nearly 8 billion people, more than half are not able to connect to the Internet.

 “There are indications that Internet growth is slowing, as broadband services extend out of urban areas to more remote, less densely populated areas.”